 - 11 Breeds Similar to the Goldendoodle

-- 12 Labradoodle Last Word
+- 12 Goldendoodle Last Word

 The same can be said for the Goldendoodle; a cross between a Golden Retriever – rather than a standard Labrador – and a Poodle, it resembles the Goldendoodle in many ways, and comes with the added bonus of its beautiful low-shedding coat in a fantastic colour.
 One of the more recent breeds, the Goldendoodle is a perfect choice of family pet, but given its

-Such is the love and loyalty of the Goldendoodle, you may find that it follows you absolutely everywhere!
+Such is the love and loyalty you may find that it follows you absolutely everywhere!
 It makes a great family pet, will play for a long time and is intelligent, and if trained from an early age, will also integrate happily with other dogs and pets.
 For this reason, socialising the dog at an early stage is a strongly recommended part of its training.

-We can’t stress how important it is that you buy your Goldendoodle puppy from a reputable breeder; this gives you the advantage of knowing that the parents have been carefully selected not just for looks, but for health reasons.
+We can’t stress how important it is that you buy your puppy from a reputable breeder; this gives you the advantage of knowing that the parents have been carefully selected not just for looks, but for health reasons.
 Never buy from a pet shop, and if you do choose to look at rescue dogs, make sure you have all the information you can on the dog’s past.

 For many people, larger dogs are the only way!
 A small dog makes a wonderful pet, but there is nothing quite like taking an energetic, full of fun big dog out for a walk, and enjoying the company that comes with it.
-The Goldendoodle is a fine choice if this is what you want from dog ownership, which explains its growing popularity.

-The popularity of the breed also means there are many breeders you can talk to about buying and owning a Goldendoodle.
+The popularity of the breed also means there are many breeders you can talk to about buying and owning a one.
 We advise that you do so, as talking to a breeder will get you the assurances you need about the breeding history of the dog, and you may even be able to meet the parent animals.
 The breeder chooses the parents very carefully, and in time, breeding two Goldendoodles results in a more stable appearance and breed.
 We also recommend that you be prepared to travel to find the right breeder, as this gives you more choice.

 - It is a friendly and loyal breed, and makes a wonderful family pet